 I do.
 Most of my child-related cases have been not traditional auto cases and things like that.
 There have been injuries on playgrounds, falling downstairs in somebody's home, some trampoline cases, injuries with a swimming pool and things along those lines.

-When an Accident Involves a School Pool, Is that a Premises Liability Situation There?
+When an Accident Involves a Swimming Pool, Is This a Premises Liability Situation?

-That is a premises liability case.
+Yes.
+A swimming pool injury is considered a premises liability case.
 The negligence standard is always the same.
 Is there a duty?
 Was there a breach of their duty?
 If there was a breach of duty or negligence, did it cause injury?
 So if someone leaves a gate open and a kid goes into a pool, such as a neighbor's kid goes into a pool because somebody left the gate open, even though there is a potential trespass issue, the home owner could potentially be negligent because the gate was not locked.
-In the case of a school, there would be additional notice requirements under the law because Schools are covered under Sovereign Immunity.

-Would a Trampoline Accident Be a Premises Liability or a Product Liability?
+Would a Trampoline Accident Be a Premises Liability or a Product Liability Claim?

 It could be both!

-Most of the time, a trampoline accident is a premises liability claim if the home owner did not set it up properly or did not maintain the trampoline properly, or there are young kids in the neighborhood who have gone over to the home and played on the trampoline.
+Most of the time, a trampoline accident is a premises liability claim if the homeowner did not set up the trampoline properly or did not maintain the trampoline properly, or there are young kids in the neighborhood who have gone over to the home and played on the trampoline.
 If the homeowner doesn't fence off the backyard, and neighborhood kids believe they can go on the trampoline and play, the homeowner could be responsible for the injury even though they weren't at home.

 A trampoline injury can also be a product liability case if there is a problem with the spring or a problem with the tarp or a problem with the supports or things along those lines, but for product liability cases you have to have severe injury because they are very expensive to pursue.